Paying for Swarthmore

 We don’t think you should be limited in your educational pursuits because of your family’s income.
 Our policies reflect that principle.

 Swarthmore meets 100 percent of your determined financial need.
-This means that we add up the costs of attendance (tuition, fees, room and board, transportation, and personal expenses), determine what your family can reasonably pay (from $0 to total cost of attendance), and provide a financial aid award for the difference between the total cost of attendance and your family’s contribution.
+This means that we add up the costs of attendance (tuition, fees, housing and food, transportation, and personal expenses), determine what your family can reasonably pay (from $0 to total cost of attendance), and provide a financial aid award for the difference between the total cost of attendance and your family’s contribution.

 This level of support makes it possible for you to attend Swarthmore for less than the cost of tuition at many state colleges or universities.